 The 388 FW was the first unit to fly the F-16 into conflict with the Low Altitude Navigation and Targeting Infrared for Night (LANTIRN) system over the skies of Iraq and Kuwait during Operations DESERT SHIELD/DESERT STORM, and continued to employ the LANTIRN in Operations DESERT CALM, DESERT FOX, and NORTHERN and SOUTHERN WATCH.
 Since September 2001, the 4th, 34th, and 421st Fighter Squadrons and the 729th Air Control Squadron have actively engaged in Operations ENDURING FREEDOM, IRAQI FREEDOM and NOBLE EAGLE, defending the nation at home and abroad.
 The wing continued to develop its role of Forward Air Control-Airborne.
 Assorted support personnel were deployed en-mass or individually from within each unit of the 388 FW.

 Approximately 1,500 Airmen and 54 F-16 Fighting Falcons make up the 388th Fighter Wing.
 In addition to operating and maintaining this fleet of combat-ready F-16s, the wing manages the Utah Test and Training Range.
 Hill Air Force Base was selected as the new home for the Air Force's first operational F-35A Lightning IIs in the Fall of 2013.
-Hill's preparations for the F-35A, total more than $100 million, with 23 construction projects to be completed between now and July 2015.
+Hill's preparations for the F-35A total more than $114 million.
 Thirty-six total projects will be finished once construction concludes in 2019.
 The timeline to renovate facilities has been compressed significantly, as the start time to base the jet was pushed back by the delayed record of decision.

 Today the men and women of the 388th Fighter Wing stand ready to deploy anywhere, anytime, with the knowledge, training, and equipment to ensure total air superiority over any adversary - Liberty or Death!